Five Reasons to Shred Your Old Smartphones

 4. People Only Need a Little Information to Hack You

 Today’s thieves only need a little bit of information to harm your company.
 All it takes is access to an email address or a system dashboard to start getting to the heart of your data, whether that’s customer credit cards, bank accounts, contact information, HR documents, and other personal information.
+If you shred old smartphones, thieves cannot access sensitive data.

-5. Lives Are On Phones
+5. Lives Are On Our Smartphones

 In a world where everything is connected, we’ve got a lot more points of vulnerability.
 And that vulnerability is for you and your team.
 Social networks, personal emails to family, photos of children and so much more are going to be on these devices, even if they’re supposed to be used only for work.